 I’m so grateful that we’ve become closer every year of our friendship and still continue to become closer.
 And we’ve learned a lot about each other and our similarities by continuing to talk and by even playing that silly Facebook quiz game (the one where we had to guess each other’s responses lol).

 Also having the courage to start a blog to talk to the world about what you are going through is amazing.
 I don’t think the Sara in high school would have done that so I’m so proud of you for coming so far.
 And you even spoke on a podcast, which was fantastic and also a new experience you’ve conquered!
 So keep it up because you’re making wonderful positive changes. ☺

 5) What do you think about Seeking Sara?
 What kinds of things are still unclear to you?
 What would you like me to write about in the future?

 Billy Bob: So I think you already know this but I think Seeking Sara is wonderful.
 It is a great way to express all your new adventures and everything that you’ve gone through in this journey of life.
 It is also a great way to showcase your photography because I really like your pictures.

 You’ve been able to explain what you are going through so as of right now there is nothing unclear for me, but if something comes up you know I will ask lol.
 And keep writing the content that you have because I cannot wait to read more! ☺

 A huge, huge thank you to “Billy Bob” for being so gracious and agreeing to do this interview, especially alone!
 You are fantastic!

-The next interview will be with my husband!
+The next interview will be with my wife!
 Stay tuned for that next week.

 Thanks for reading!